tedklin/dynamical/docs/design.md

         - Rule of Zero.
     - TODO:
         - investigate what happens under the hood for all types that I don't explicitly define copy-control for.
+- Default pointer type is shared_ptr
+    - Reasoning:
+        - Smart pointers avoid the need to do explicit memory management.
+        - unique_ptr requires explicit definition of copy-control members.
+    - Notes:
+        - If performance becomes an issue, profile and see if changing to raw pointers helps.
 - Many of my functions that aren't part of a class return by value.
     - Reasoning:
         - More guaranteed behavior.